EKG Testing Clinic in Anaheim CA, Close to Disneyland

 When visiting our clinic SoCal Urgent Cares EKG test can take anywhere from 5 to 15 minutes.
 A short amount of time; however, it will still record and measure the electrical activity that passes through your heart.

-If the doctor also recommends an at home ECG monitor, there are two options available.
+If the doctor also recommends an at-home ECG monitor, there are two options available.
 The Holter monitor is a wearable device that will be worn for 24 to 48 hours.
-While the Event monitor is a portable device similar to the Holter monitor, but it only records during certain times for a few minutes at a time each day.
+While the Event monitor is a portable device similar to the Holter monitor, it only records during certain times for a few minutes at a time each day.
 The Event monitor you will wear for up to 30 days.